National League East capsules

 Key Relievers: RH Brad Ziegler (1-4, 4.79, 10/15 saves), RH Kyle Barraclough (6-2, 3.00, 1 save), RH Drew Steckenrider (1-1, 2.34, 54 Ks in 34 2/3 IP), RH Junichi Tazawa (3-5, 5.69), RH Nick Wittgren (3-1, 4.68).

 Hot Spot: Starting Rotation.
-Urena had a breakout season in 2017, and Straily tied for the NL lead with 33 starts, but they're the only established starters.
+Urena had a breakout season in 2017 and Straily tied for the NL lead with 33 starts, but they're the only established starters.
+Straily is probably out until at least mid-April because of forearm tightness and inflammation.
 The other three spots will likely be a revolving door occupied by a mix of prospects and journeymen, and the results could be ugly.
 One potential bright spot is the 22-year-old Alcantara, who had a 4.32 ERA in eight games for the Cardinals last year.
 He'll begin the season in the minors but might join the Marlins before summer.

 Atlanta Braves